Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Muscular branches include:

-Segmental branches (C1-C4) - These branches innervate anterior and middle scalenes.
+Segmental branches (C1-C4) - These branches innervate the anterior and middle scalenes.